pixelgrade/fonto/readme.txt

 * [CMB2 Conditionals](https://github.com/jcchavezs/cmb2-conditionals/) plugin for CMB2 - License: GPLv2 or later

 == Changelog ==

+= 1.2.0 =
+* Improve integrations with Customify and Style Manager.
+* Fix issues with wrong uploads folder and attachments not attached to the current post.
+* Improve compatibility with WordPress 5.7.2.

 = 1.1.1 =
 * Improve compatibility with WordPress 5.7.